dataviscourse/tutorials/lectures/lecture-maps.md

 ---

-## Maps

 Before we start talking about how to draw maps, a word of caution: maps are heavily over-used.
-A lot of information that is printed on top of maps would be better of in another type of chart.
+A lot of information that is printed on top of maps would be better shown in another type of chart.
 If we compare data of the five largest cities in the US, we don't need to do that on a map, everyone knows where New York, Los Angeles, Chicago, Houston, and Philadelphia are, but if we plot this on a map we give up our most important visual channel: position.
 We're no longer free to place things where we want!

+There are, however, cases, when the spatial position is paramount, and in this case you should definitely use a map.

-But let's get to how we do maps with D3.
+But let's get to how we can visualize data on top of maps with D3.
 Generally, there are two approaches:

+ 1. **Data Maps**: If you want to present data on an abstract map, e.g., only showing counties or state borders, D3 is the way to go!
+Data maps are mostly used for when you want to communicate trends and let users compar between different areas.
+In these maps you have full control over how the maps is colored, and how to encode information onto the map.
+Typically, you can't zoom in to show more detail.
- 1. **Street Map with Data**: If you want to show something in the context of a real street map, your best bet is to use something like the [Google Maps API](https://developers.google.com/maps/?hl=en) - [here's an example of how it's used with D3](http://bl.ocks.org/mbostock/899711), or the [OpenStreetMap API](http://wiki.openstreetmap.org/wiki/API).
+ 2. **Street Map with Data**: If you want to show something in the context of a real street map, your best bet is to use something like the [Google Maps API](https://developers.google.com/maps/?hl=en) - [here's an example of how it's used with D3](http://bl.ocks.org/mbostock/899711), or the [OpenStreetMap API](http://wiki.openstreetmap.org/wiki/API).
 You can use D3 to draw things on top of those, but you'll mainly work with the API provided by the vendor.

- 2. **Data Maps**: If you want to present data on an abstract map, e.g., only showing counties or state borders, D3 is the way to go!
-Data maps are mostly used for when you want to communicate specific information or trends.
-In these maps you have full control over how the maps is colored, and how to encode information onto the map.
+This is great if you need multiple levels of zoom, and if you really care about the position of an item, for example, if you visualize the ratings of a restaurant, it is convenient to also show it's exact location.

 We'll be taking about both street maps and data maps, giving examples of how to go about using each one.

-### Data Maps
+## Data Maps

 Let's start off talking about creating maps using purely D3.
 These maps are usually made with the intent of showing the distribution of data that has a meaningful geographic component.
 Examples include : (1) [A Map of Netflex Queues by Region](http://www.nytimes.com/interactive/2010/01/10/nyregion/20100110-netflix-map.html), [What Music Americans Like to Listen To](https://www.nytimes.com/interactive/2017/08/07/upshot/music-fandom-maps.html?mcubz=1&_r=0#future) , [What Americans eat on Thanksgiving](http://www.nytimes.com/interactive/2009/11/26/us/20091126-search-graphic.html), and [Every Possible way of Making an Election Map](https://www.nytimes.com/interactive/2016/11/01/upshot/many-ways-to-map-election-results.html).
 And last but not least, [Bars vs Grocery Stores](https://flowingdata.com/2014/05/29/bars-versus-grocery-stores-around-the-world/).
 In all these maps, the specific data and trends are the focus of the visualization.